AhmedMoosa/dayPicker/README.md

 =========

-JQuery Plugin allows you to select day of week in Arabic and English , it depends on JQuerUI to get better format.
+JQuery Plugin allows you to select day of week in Arabic and English , it depends on JQuerUI to get better format. you can link your prefered JQuery UI Theme to get it for datePicker Plugin.

 Example :-